OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	This standard

   **Consent Notice**
- 	refers to a notice that is required before consent so that a consent can be possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdidction context and interpretation.
-Consent notices can vary from icons, short notices, direct communication, visceral notice and the like.
+ 	refers to a notice that is required to inform the grantee what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdidction context and interpretation.
+Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy document like terms of service and privacy policy.

 * **Personal Information (PI)**
 	See Personally Identifiable Information (PII) in ISO/IEC 29100:2011